-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive cosmetic procedures, including dermal fillers.
-Dr. Green embraces a less-is-more philosophy regarding facial rejuvenation, taking a holistic approach when customizing each patient’s treatment plan.
-She is consistently identified as one of New York’s best dermatologists by Castle Connolly, Super Doctors, New York Magazine, and the New York Times for her dedication to her patients and expertise.
-Her artistry as an expert injector draws patients from around the globe to her private, boutique dermatology office in Manhattan’s Upper East Side neighborhood.
-When you consult with Dr. Green, she will work with you individually to construct a treatment approach best suited to your particular needs.
+Dr. Michele Green is a world-renowned, board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning men and women with the finest non-invasive cosmetic procedures, including Restylane dermal fillers.
+Dr. Green adopts a less-is-more philosophy and takes a holistic approach to facial rejuvenation, tailoring each patient’s treatment plan to best suit their specific skin concerns and aesthetic goals.
+She is consistently recognized as one of New York’s top dermatologists by Castle Connolly, Super Doctors, New York Magazine, and The New York Times for her dedication to her patients and her expertise.
+Her artistry as an expert injector attracts patients from around the globe to her private, boutique dermatology office in Manhattan’s Upper East Side neighborhood.
+When you consult with Dr. Green, she will work with you individually to develop a personalized treatment strategy that yields a natural-looking, rejuvenated complexion.

 What is Restylane used for?

-The Restylane family of dermal fillers includes a variety of hyaluronic acid injectables with many different applications for rejuvenation and enhancement:
+The Restylane family of dermal fillers includes a variety of hyaluronic acid injectables with many different applications for rejuvenation and enhancement for the following indications:

 • Fine lines and deep facial wrinkles